WillOram/cyber-remediation/README.md

   - Preventing the attacker from re-gaining access to the environment
   - Detecting the attacker if they re-gain access to the environment
   - Limiting the attacker’s ability to achieve their objectives if they re-gain access to the environment
+- Feed requirements into strategic cyber security programmes / IT modernisation plans

 # Executing eradication events